BENEFITS

 Knowledge and learning are two different things.
 Thinking and thought are two different things.

-It is, of course necessary to give knowledge its proper place as a factual, informative and
+It is, of course necessary to give knowledge its place as a factual, informative and

 essential component of human development.
 Yet to employ it as a cognitive function only